SabrinaJoner1/Data-Analytics-Portfolio/README.md

 The **University Output Over Time** section presents a series of line charts, one for each university, illustrating annual output across multiple research categories.
 This view enables users to identify trends, compare category‑level activity, and observe how each institution’s research focus evolves over time.

 **Skills:** Data cleaning and data visualization

 **Technology:** This dashboard was created in Python using pandas, dash, ploty.express, json, unicodedata, re, and ast.

-**Results:** A dashboard that has three different sections that allow you to use different filters to see the differences over time in papers and patents at different research universities.
+**Results:** The [Result](https://github.com/SabrinaJoner1/Data-Analytics-Portfolio/blob/main/University%20Research%20%26%20Innovation%20Dashboard%20Project/Result) a dashboard that has three different sections that allow you to use different filters to see the differences over time in papers and patents at different research universities.